jakubwro/NATS.jl/docs/src/index.md

 > **Warning**
 >
 > NATS is not a reliable communication protocol by design.
 Just like raw TCP connection it provides just at most once message delivery guarantees.
 > For reliable communication you need to implement message acknowledgements in client applications or use JetStream protocol build on top of NATS.
-See [JetStream.jl](https://github.com/jakubwro/JetStream.jl) project.

 ## Architecture overview